 The decoding of turbo codes can be divided into a maximum a posteriori (MAP) algorithm and Soft Output Viterbi Algorithm (SOVA).
 It is well known that the performance of MAP is superior in comparison with SOVA, however SOVA consumes less power (smaller number of addition and multiplication).
-Therefore, making more attractive for low power WSNs [21] [22].
-The authors in [22] measure the complexity of the SOVA algorithm based on the size of the encoder memory (M).
-The total amount of operations (Max-ops, additions, multiplication by + and -1, bit comps) per bit the SOVA algorithm demands for decoding one code in one iteration is equal to 55, 76, 109 and 166.
+Therefore, SOVA becomes more attractive for low power WSNs [21].